TonyCui02/Find_my_class/README.md

-# Web development and consulting club and Auckland university computing society hackathon
+# Find my room
-This is the depository for the AUCS and WDCC hackathon
+This is the depository for Find my room, a project created during the WDCC and Auckland University Compsci society hackathon

 Our program uses 3-D visualisation to help students find their way to their next university room.